AbdallahOmarAhmed/face-mask-detection/README.md

       $ python3 video_full.py

-Note : the name of the video that you want to test should be ' test.mp4 '
+Note : the name of the video that you want to test must be ' test.mp4 '  and the output video name will be ' outpy.avi '